k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 Each of the above MTable Actors receives an MTable name as an input parameter.
 An MTable name can be passed at run time, together with a map of keys & values, in order to perform the lookup.
 Alternatively, the MTable name, keys and the keys' valid values can be set during the flow design time, using dedicated editors:

-1. Start from defining the MTable name in the Actor's input, either manually or via the editor:
+1. Start by defining the MTable name in the Actor's input, either manually or via the editor:

 <img src="../images/99_actors_09_0.png" style="zoom:80%;" />